inverno-io/inverno-mods/inverno-http-base/README.md

 ```

-The *http-base* module provides a default implementation exposed as a bean which relies on a set of `HeaderCodec` to support specific headers.
+The *http-base* module provides a default implementation exposed as a bean which relies on a set of `HeaderCodec` objects to support specific headers.
 Custom header codecs can then be injected in the module to extend its capabilities.

 For instance, we can create an `ApplicationContextHeaderCodec` codec in order for the header service to decode custom `application-context` headers to  `ApplicationContextHeader` instances.
 The codec must be injected in the *http-base* module either explicitly when creating the module or through dependency injection.